 Many people are competent enough to indulge in basic carpentry – hanging doors, fitting cupboards and more – and it can be very satisfying to look at fixtures and fittings in the home and know that you did that!
 Once again, having the right tools to hand is always necessary, and yet there are some tools that you might not have thought about.

 Here’s a scene: you’re taking down some old cupboards to replace with new ones.
 What slows you down?
 It’s the same every time: there’s always a couple of screws where the had has been stripped and a screwdriver won’t do it anymore!
 You struggle with pliers, hit them with hammers, and whatever else you think might work – but it never does!

 So, what you need is a screw extractor.
 What are they, and how do they work?
 Screw extractors are usually made from very tough steel, and they have a threaded head.
-They fit in one of your multi-head screwdrivers and you basically screw them into the head of the screw itself.
-They take a grip and – just like that – you can unscrew the damaged one with ease.
+They fit in one of your multi-head screwdrivers and you basically screw them into the head of the screw or bolt itself.
+They take a grip and – just like that – you can unscrew the damaged or stripped screws with ease.

 Usually, you’ll find them in sets of a few – four seems to be the standard – so they cover a variety of sizes of screw, and they are not expensive.
 What they are is an essential addition to any toolkit, so we took a look at some of the screw extractors on the market right now, to see if we can find one that is right for you.

 Before we start, a little bit of jargon explained: you will find us mentioning HRC.
 This is the Rockwell Hardness scale, and it is used to measure the hardness of steel in items such as this plus knife blades and others.
 Basically, with one of these sets, you’re looking at 60HRC and above for effectiveness.